Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

 ### General

-When you interact with Azure Cognitive Search using this Java client library, errors returned by the service correspond to the same HTTP status codes returned for [REST API][rest_api] requests.
+When you interact with Azure Cognitive Search Documents using this Java client library, errors returned by the service correspond to the same HTTP status codes returned for [REST API][rest_api] requests.
 For example, if you try to retrieve a document that doesn't exist in your index, a `404` error is returned, indicating `Not Found`.